 - Evaluating compensation, hiring, promotions, and terminations disparity claims

-Michael is also a member of the firm’s Class Action Practice Group.
+Michael is a member of the firm’s Class Action Practice Group.
 He has authored several publications on recent issues in employment class and collective actions.

 Michael was a judicial extern to the Hon.
 Diane Larsen of the Circuit Court of Cook County.
 In law school, he was an editor for the Employee Rights and Employment Policy Journal, an extern for the National Labor Relations Board, and was inducted into the prestigious Bar and Gavel Society.
 He also earned his Certificate of Labor and Employment Law.